khalil-research/PyEPO/docs/source/content/examples/model.rst

   :width: 300
   :alt: Shortest Path on the Grid Graph

-The shortest path problem is built as Linear Programming (LP) and formulated as a minimum cost flow problem.
-Thus, network flow constraints are modeled as the feasible region.
+In ``PyEPO``, the shortest path problem is built as Linear Programming (LP) model and formulated as a minimum cost flow problem.
+Thus, network flow constraints are introduced as the feasible region.

 Shortest Path GurobiPy Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^